Shooter attacked CDC headquarters to protest COVID-19 vaccines

 “This is a targeted attack on the CDC related to COVID-19," Williams said.
 “All indications are that this was an isolated event involving one individual.”

-The fact that CDC's security stopped him from entering the campus “prevented what I can only imagine to be a lot of casualties," Williams said.
+The fact that CDC's security turned him away “prevented what I can only imagine to be a lot of casualties," Williams said.

 “Nearly 100 children at the childcare center were reunited with their parents at the end of the night,” he said.
 "The protections we have in place did an excellent job.”